By using this site, you agree to the Privacy Policy and Terms of Use.

 How should I store and reheat leftover biscuits?

-Cool completely, then wrap in foil or store airtight for up to 3 days.
-Freeze for up to 2 months.
-Reheat in a 175°C / 350°F oven for 8–10 minutes.
-For a quick revive, microwave 20–30 seconds wrapped in a damp paper towel, then crisp for 1–2 minutes in a toaster oven.
+Cool completely, wrap airtight for up to 3 days, or freeze for 2 months.
+Reheat in a 175°C / 350°F oven for 8–10 minutes for best texture retention.

 Can I make Fluffy Biscuits at high altitude?

-At high altitude, reduce baking powder by 1/8–1/4 tsp per teaspoon and watch for rapid rise and browning.
-Slightly increase liquid (5–10%) if dough seems dry.
-Shorten baking time and keep a close eye on color.
-Test small batches and record adjustments.
+At high altitude reduce baking powder slightly (about 1/8–1/4 tsp per teaspoon) and watch for rapid rise and fast browning.
+Slightly increase liquid if dough feels dry and shorten bake times while monitoring color closely.

 See also: Fluffy Biscuits